Add column, bar, line, area, pie, doughnut and radar charts in Numbers on iPad

 Tap Done in the toolbar.

-If you add a 3D graph, you see at its centre.
-Drag this control to adjust the graph’s orientation.
+If you add a 3D chart, you see at its centre.
+Drag this control to adjust the chart’s orientation.

-You can change the data reflected in the graph at any time.
-To learn how, see Modify graph data in Numbers on iPad.
+You can change the data reflected in the chart at any time.
+To learn how, see Modify chart data in Numbers on iPad.